harshg7/microservice-interview/README.md

 * password `f0rth3w1n`
 * service_key `abcdefg`

-_NOTE: Make sure you specify the details of the alert in the `details` section of the payload_
+Make sure you specify the details of the alert in the `details` section of the payload

 _BONUS: Specify the cron expression you would use to enable this query to run every 5 minutes_